spomge/Switchy/README.md

 ## Key Features

 - **Run Your Game Instantly**
-  Press `F5` to run your game and switch tabs to Roblox Studio.
+  Press ANY key to run your game and switch tabs to Roblox Studio.

 - **Return to Scripting with Ease**
-  Press `F4` to stop the game and immediately switch back to your Code Editor for scripting.
+  Press ANY key to stop the game and immediately switch back to your Code Editor for scripting.

 > [!CAUTION]